 - Don’t use exclamation marks anywhere in that subject line.
 Believe me, the journalist doesn’t care how amazed or surprised you are!!!

 You get the idea.
 Just be a sane and professional human being.
-Avoid click-bait sounding subject lines because these also break the over-promising rule.
-Usually, when you click on click-bait headlines online, you realize how unsatisfied you are by the actual story.
+Avoid using clickbait in your subject lines because these also break the rule about over-promising.
+More often than not, when you click on clickbait headlines, you come out unsatisfied with the actual story.
 You don’t want a reporter feeling like that about your email pitch.

 Media Outreach Subject Lines Rule 105: Avoid any click-bait tendencies in your subject lines: keep it professional and sane.